grommet/grommet/docs/src/api/components/Link.md

 ---
 label: Link
-id: ligo-link
+id: grommet-link
-categorySlug: ligo-api
+categorySlug: grommet-api
 categoryLabel: API

 Link
 ====

-A `<Link>` component is a Ligo version of an `<a>` element.
+A `<Link>` component is a Grommet version of an `<a>` element.
 Its key function is to handle routing between internal locations, managing browser history.

 Props